 - Clothing (including jewelry), piercings, and/or tattoos that are unsafe or bear suggestive, obscene, or offensive material are not allowed or must be covered. - 2.
 Any rips or tears in clothing must only be in appropriate places (generally below the top of the knees). - 3.
 Tops must (fully) cover shoulders, chests, and midriffs. - 4.
 Skirts (including slit), must come down to halfway between the crotch and top of the knees. - Shorts worn to class must be long enough to reach the bottom of the finger tips when students stand straight with arms and hands at their sides. i.e. PE shorts should not normally be worn to other classes. - 6.
-Head coverings or hats may only be worn on designated days or at designated times: before school, at lunch and after school. - 7.
+Head coverings or hats may be worn before school, at lunch, after school, and as allowed by the teacher.
+Hoods should not be worn during class - 7.
 Clothing that staff believes is inappropriate or offensive is not allowed.